Primary Series Recommendations

 All individuals 6 months and older are currently eligible to receive a COVID-19 vaccine.

-Eligible individuals are recommended to receive an mRNA vaccine for their primary series due to the excellent protection they provide against severe illness and hospitalization, and their well-known safety profiles.
+Eligible individuals are recommended to receive a Monovalent vaccine for their primary series due to the excellent protection they provide against severe illness and hospitalization, and their well-known safety profiles.
 Pfizer-BioNTech Comirnaty and Moderna Spikevax are examples of mRNA COVID-19 vaccines.

 Novavax Nuvaxovid is a non-mRNA COVID-19 vaccine.
 It is available for people 18 years of age and older who are not willing to receive an mRNA vaccine or who have not been able to accept an mRNA COVID-19 vaccine due to symptoms or conditions.
 Eligible individuals may request an appointment to receive Novavax Nuvaxovid by calling Public Health & Sudbury Districts.

-The Janssen COVID-19 vaccine is a viral vector single dose vaccine that is offered to individuals 18 years and older ONLY if you are not eligible to receive any of the other available COVID-19 vaccines.
+The Janssen COVID-19 vaccine is a viral vector single dose vaccine that is offered to individuals 18 years and older for those not willing or eligible to receive any of the other available COVID-19 vaccines including Novavax Nuvaxovid.
 Contact your health care provider to find out if you are eligible.

 For immunocompetent individuals